asaladi/cse15l-lab-reports/labreport3.md

 With this command, we can see all 9 txt files in the Kauffman directory, without having to type out every name of the file in the directory.
 We know this because it says so in the bottom left corner where it says "(file 1 out of 9)".

+The option to view multiple files at a time would be useful when you need two files opened atthe same time to compare them or use the infromation from both articles in a way.

 Source: https://phoenixnap.com/kb/less-command-in-linux

 ---

 ### Option #4: Create bookmarks in the file
-Markdown places you want to return to while viewing your file, even after closing it.
+Marks down places you want to return to while viewing your file, even after closing it.

 Example #1:
 ```